 In 2010, he received the "Talent Prize in Science" awarded by the Portuguese Government (TV-broadcasted for more than 15 million people), in 2013 and 2014 he received the Young Researcher Award 2013 and was distinguished by the exceptional scientific productivity, respectively, by the Faculty of Pharmacy at the University of Helsinki, and in 2016 he was awarded the Academy of Finland Award for Social Impact.
 He was among the Top 4 Nominees for the USERN Prize in Biological Sciences.
 He has several national and international research collaborations in the areas of biomedical nano/micro-technology, controlled drug delivery, nanomedicine and cancer therapy, and innovative therapeutic modalities.
 He has acted as invited Guest Editor for Current Drug Discovery Technologies, Current Drug Metabolism and Biomatter journals.
 He is also an active referee for more than 100 international journals and evaluator for 18 international research foundations).
 Dr. Santos is also an Editorial Board Member for the journals of Drug Delivery Letters, Biomatter, International Journal of Nanotechnology and Nanoscience, Pharmaceutical Nanotechnology, World Journal of Pharmacology, and Journal of Biopharmaceutics and Biotechnology.
 He is also the Editor of the Mesoporous Biomaterials journal, Academic Editor of BioMed Research International, Journal of Healthcare Engineering, and PLOS ONE.
 He is also the Editor of the book entitled "Porous Silicon for Biomedical Applications" (published), Woodhead Publishing/Elsevier, 2014.

-Dr. Santos’ research career and development portfolio since 2009 totals over 5 M€ (European Research Council, Academy of Finland, Tekes, CIMO, Biocentrum Helsinki, Finish Cultural Foundation, University of Helsinki Research Funds, etc.).
+Dr. Santos’ research career and development portfolio since 2009 totals over 10 M€ (European Research Council, H2020-MSCA-ITN-IJD, Academy of Finland, Tekes/Business Finland, CIMO, Biocentrum Helsinki, Finish Cultural Foundation, University of Helsinki Research Funds, H2020-MSCA, etc.).

-Dr. Santos’ has also been the chair and coordinator of the courses Solid State Analysis of Pharmaceutics, Microfluidics for Pharmaceutical Applications, Advance Seminars in Pharmaceutical Technology, Laboratory Experience within a Research Group, and Microfluidics in Pharmaceutical Applications and Analysis.
+Dr. Santos’ has also been the chair and coordinator of the courses Nanomedicines for Biomedical Applications, Microfluidics in Pharmaceutical Applications and Analysis, and Laboratory Experience within a Research Group.

 Scientific expert positions